amita-shukla/blog-1/content/posts/blog-upgrade/index.md

 * Blogger is a Content Management System (CMS).
 CMSs run on a server and the data is saved in a DB.
 Whenever we land on a page, these servers construct the entire page, populate data from database and serves it on the browser.
 A CMS has just too many moving parts that are simply out of your control.
 * probably the most signinfcant of all, your blogger posts are owned by Google.
 5-6 years before I wasn't really concerned about Big Companies owning all the data in the world, but these days scenario is different.
 The last thing I wanted was that I publish something that Google gets offended with and blocks by years of hardwork.

+## Options
+Well, there are a number of options out there apart from my current arrangements that I thought to move onto.

+### WordPress
+Wordpress is on the same wagon as Blogger, it is also a CMS.
+But wordpress is much more powerful:
+  - It has a lot of plugins that you can think about.
+  - You can also self-host it on the platform of your choice.
+  - It also has innumerable resources on every requirement possible.

+This was actually the option I thought about moving to first, but it has its own set of limitations.
+  - Wordpress needs more resources to be hosted.
+I would need to not only buy space on cloud to host my files, but also processing power to run it continuously.
+  - This means I would need to worry about managing the platform
+  - After Blogger, I didn't want to be tied to any platform.
+While wordpres provides you it's own nice editor, I will be in the same position years down the line as I am today with Blogger.

+### Medium
+While medium looks like an excellent platform, but it again poses the problem of owning your content.
+  - It looks like I own my content, would I ever read its terms of service before posting?
+  - I can own my content, but I have no control over the reading experience it provides.
+I have heard people bickering about the pop ups, and Medium is just a company whose main focus is to maximise the audience.
+It doesn't mean that I am totally anti-medium or similar platforms, a larger audience doesn't hurt.
+May be I post some of my content there!

 ## The curious case of Static Site Generators
 5 years before when I hadn't even heard about Static Site Generators, I did realize that it was wise to keep my blog posts at a place other than my blogs, and I created a repository [blog](https://github.com/amita-shukla/blog) on Github where I would manually download all the HTML of my post and save them in markdown format.
 This obviously didn't work for long.